balintradics/Dracula/README.md

 # Dracula
-DRACULA: Decay, Recombination And Collisions compUtation for Low-temperature Antihydrogen This a code to calculate the formation and level population of antihydrogen, from a single passage of antiprotons through a positron plasma.
+DRACULA: Decay, Recombination And Collisions compUtation for Low-temperature Antihydrogen

+This is a code to calculate the formation and level population of antihydrogen atoms, from a single passage of antiprotons through a positron plasma.
 Starting from empty level population (an ensemble of bare antiprotons) antihydrogen bound states are formed via three-body and radiative recombination processes.
 The antihydrogen atoms can also be (de)excited, and ionised via collisions with positrons.
 All these processes are calculated by time evolving